 Parton's singing career really started to take off in 1967.
 Around this time, she partnered with Porter Wagoner on The Porter Wagoner Show.
 Parton and Wagoner became a popular duo and the pair recorded a slew of country hits together.
 Much was made of her shapely curves, petite stature and warm personality, which to some belied a thoughtful, visionary artist with a strong business sense.
 Since her early career, Parton has protected the publishing rights to her catalog of songs, which has earned her millions in royalties.

 "As soon as I could, I started my own publishing company, got my own record label.
 I think it's important, if you can, to keep all of your goods close to home where you can control them and know what's happening with them." - Dolly Parton

 In 1977, Parton had her first crossover smash with the bouncy, bittersweet ode to a returning lover, "Here You Come Again."
-The song reached the top of the country charts as well as number 3 on the pop charts, and also marked the singer/songwriter's first Grammy Award, specifically for Best Country Vocal Performance, Female.
-More emotionally driven number 1 country hits followed including "It's All Wrong, But It's Alright," "Heartbreaker" and "Starting Over Again," a ballad written by disco star Donna Summer.
+The song reached the top of the country charts as well as No. 3 on the pop charts, and also marked the singer/songwriter's first Grammy Award, specifically for Best Country Vocal Performance, Female.
+More emotionally-driven No. 1 country hits followed including "It's All Wrong, But It's Alright," "Heartbreaker" and "Starting Over Again," a ballad written by disco star Donna Summer.